nucypher/ethindia-2018/README.md

 Some ideas from past hacks: https://blog.nucypher.com/ethny-nucypher

 ### Connecting to the Testnet
+If you're going to hack using our Testnet then use this branch for the hackathon: https://github.com/cygnusv/nucypher/tree/cli-demo
 Connect to the NuCypher Network on the Goerli testnet using: discover.nucypher.network:9151

 ### Sample Demos